·10 min read

 This happens to everyone.
 Companies receive hundreds of applications per role, and most applicants never hear back.
 But a well-timed, professional follow-up email can move your application from the ignored pile to the interview pile.
 Studies show that candidates who follow up are 30% more likely to get a response.

-Here's exactly when and how to do it.
+Here's exactly when and how to follow up once the waiting period is over.

 When to Follow Up